Gunman Clive: Gameplay and plot

-Release
+Development and release

+Gunman Clive was developed by Hörberg Productions and designed by Bertil Hörberg.
+Some time after development of Gunman Clive, Hörberg, a gay man, regretted the lack of gay representation in the game.
+When developing the sequel, Gunman Clive 2, Hörberg made a point to include the character Chieftain Bob partly with the intention of him being included in the Wii U port of the game, where he is portrayed kissing Clive.

 In Japan, the game was released by Flyhigh Works.

 The game was approved through Steam Greenlight in November 2013.
-In October 2015, Bertil Hörberg released a one level ROM of Gunman Clive for the Game Boy line and for the Super NES on May 30, 2016.
+In October 26, 2015, Bertil Hörberg released a one level ROM of Gunman Clive for the Game Boy line and for the Super NES on May 30, 2016.

 Reception

 Gunman Clive received generally positive reviews after its release from both mainstream and video game journalists.
 The gameplay, art and style were praised by Destructoid, which said that its major flaws are its short length, game freezes during the second boss fight, and sometimes inappropriate soundtrack.
 Destructoid also noted that the game takes many ideas from the Mega Man series.
 Destructoid described it as "a steal at $2" and said that "fans of 2D action platformers need to check it out.
 If Hörberg Productions is ever graced with the opportunity to develop a mainline Mega Man game, I'm confident that fans of the series would be happy with the results."
 IGN described it as "a brief experience, but still one well worth experiencing if you’re looking for a fine $2 platformer on your 3DS.
 The stellar game design is emboldened by the three different characters you can play as.
 From start to finish, Gunman Clive is a fantastic platformer, good enough that it is worth playing multiple times to play as every character."